-The Lakers uses “Facebook” to send out messages about the clubs activities, events and finals pictures and results.
-All parents and players should like MLBC Lakers to be able to view the posts.
-As needed we send emails and SMS messages as well.
+The Lakers uses “Facebook” to send out updates about the clubs activities, events, finals pictures & results.
+All parents & players should like MLBC Lakers to be able to view the posts & stay up to date.
+Occasionally we send emails and SMS messages as well.

 The Team Manager will organise alternate tops (white background) from our Equipment Officer (David Douthwaite PH: 0416 113 564)

 Please don’t leave this until the last minute as you may miss out.

 See our Fixtures page.
-You will need to know your team number, grade and age level.
-If you are unsure, speak to your team manager.
+You will need to know your age group, grade & team number.
+If you are unsure, speak to your Team Manager.

-It is half of the playable games for the season, so byes and forfeits are not included.
+It is half of the playable games for the season, so byes & forfeits are not included.